AI-HELP/sdk-ios-example/README.md

 Note: Please log into [AIHelp Web Console](https://aihelp.net/elva) with your registered email account to find the __appKey__, __domain__ and __appId__ In the _Application_ page of the _Settings_ Menu.
 If your company doesn't have an account, you need to register an account at [AIHelp Website](http://aihelp.net/index.html)

-**Coding Example：**
+**Coding Example：(Must be called during application initialization, otherwise you can't use AIHelp properly)**<br />
+**Party A is obliged to use Party B's services according to the correct plug-in method and calling method described by Party B's documents.
+If Party A uses any technical method to influence Party B's billing, Party B will have the right to notify Party A while unilaterally terminating the service immediately and ask Party A to assume responsibility for infulencing the billing of Party B.**

 ```
-// Must be called during application/game initialization, otherwise you can't use AIHelp properly.
 [ECServiceSdk init:@"YOUR_API_KEY"
             Domain:@"YOUR_DOMAIN_NAME"
             AppId:@"YOUR_APP_ID"];